 One of the problems is that during the past 50 yrs., these teachings have been thrown aside as not "keeping up with the times", as if God's laws somehow relaxed along with the flower children at Woodstock.
 Many priests have never seen these writings.
 Perhaps the abusers might have been discouraged from falling into this sin if they had!

 Last night, my husband brought home a copy of "Dignity and Duties of the Priest or Selva" by St Alphonsus de Liguori for me.
-He thought it might be helpful for me to read the teachings of the Church regarding the abuse that nearly cost me my faith so many years ago.
+He thought it might be helpful for me to read the teachings of the Church regarding the abuse that nearly cost me my faith so many years ago, that unceasingly haunts me in my dreams, and whether I like to admit it or not, is an unresolved, painful, festering wound that continues to cause me mental, spiritual and horrible physical anguish.
 It is quite an eye opener, and as soon as I began to read it I realized that I had to share it with those who are still struggling with the scandal of the sexual abuse crisis in the Church.

 Nobody is getting away with anything.

 With that being said, we must pray for all of our priests.
 Pray for the priest who seems to be on the path to sainthood.
 Pray for the priest who is the greatest sinner.
-Forgive the priest who has hurt you or someone you know.
 Pray that every priest who has sinned will repent and not suffer eternal damnation!

 Satan wants our priests.
 Without our priests we have no Sacraments, we have no Eucharist.
 Without our priests, we spiritually starve.